 What is occurrence-based malpractice insurance for a dentist?
 If you are just coming out of training and just graduated from dental school, you probably haven’t had to think about malpractice insurance before, but when you sign your new employment contract, there’s going to be language about who pays for the underlying coverage and then potentially must pay for coverage after the contract terminates.
 There are two common types of malpractice insurance for dentists.
 You have occurrence-based coverage and claims-made coverage.
-Let’s kind of go through both of those and then we’ll talk a little more in-depth about occurrence-based coverage.
+Let’s kind of go through both of those, and then we’ll talk a little more in-depth about occurrence-based coverage.
 A claims-made policy simply means a policy must be in effect when the claim is made.

 What if it’s based on a policy?

 If you leave the employer and someone can sue you for two years, then you need a policy that covers the gap between those two dates, and that is called tail insurance.
-Now, who must pay for tail?
+Now, who must pay for tail insurance?
 Well, that’s going to be dictated by the terms of the employment agreement.
-It’s going to state most likely that the employer is going to pay for the underlying coverage, meaning, they’ll pay the annual premium, so how much it costs to cover the dentist on a year-to-year basis.
+It’s going to state most likely that the employer is going to pay for the underlying coverage, meaning they’ll pay the annual premium, so how much it costs to cover the dentist on a year-to-year basis.

 Who pays for tail insurance?

-And then after the contract is terminated, who pays for tail insurance?
+And then, after the contract is terminated, who pays for tail insurance?
 It will state specifically in the contract.
 If it doesn’t, it needs to.
 Tail insurance is generally around twice what the annual premium is to cover the dentists.
-Whatever they must pay on a yearly basis, you just multiply that times two, and that’s kind of a good estimate as far as how much the dentist would have to pay for tail if they had to pay for it.
+Whatever they must pay on a yearly basis, you just multiply that times two, and that’s kind of a good estimate as far as how much the dentist would have to pay for tail insurance if they had to pay for it.
 It’s a one-time cost, so you don’t have to pay on a year-to-year basis.
-And a tail length can change depending upon how much coverage the dentist wants.
+And a tail insurance length can change depending upon how much coverage the dentist wants.
 It could be one year, two years, five years, or could be unlimited.
 That’s a little more expensive the more coverage you have.
 I would suggest just getting the longest amount of coverage.

 What are the prior acts and prior acts date coverage in an occurrence based?

-Just getting a one-year tail, even though statute limitations on a claim is two years, puts the dentist at risk and it just doesn’t make sense for it’ll probably be the difference between a few hundred dollars makes zero sense not to go for the longer coverage.
+Just getting a one-year tail, even though statute limitations on a claim is two years, puts the dentist at risk, and it just doesn’t make sense, for it’ll probably be the difference between a few hundred dollars makes zero sense not to go for the longer coverage.
 That’s claims-made insurance.
-Now, claims made is the most common type of malpractice insurance used by dental practices.
-However, some use what’s called occurrence-based coverage and in occurrence-based coverage, there has to be a policy in effect when the incident occurs.
+Now, claims-made is the most common type of malpractice insurance used by dental practices.
+However, some use what’s called occurrence-based coverage, and in occurrence-based coverage, there has to be a policy in effect when the incident occurs.
 If there is an occurrence-based policy, then obviously, the incident is going to occur while the dentist is employed with the practice, and no tail insurance is necessary.
 So, you do not have to worry about any claims after the employment relationship ends if you have an occurrence-based policy.

 What is the coverage cost of occurrence?

-Additionally, they would put the onus on the dentist to pay for tail and they save a bunch of money rather than having to pay a third more per year for an occurrence coverage and then no tail expense on the end as well.
+Additionally, they would put the onus on the dentist to pay for tail insurance, and they save a bunch of money rather than having to pay a third more per year for an occurrence coverage and then no tail insurance expense on end as well.
 So, if you have the choice, there’s no reason not to go with the occurrence coverage if the employer is paying for it.
 Most employers are not going to leave it up to the dentist as far as which policy to choose.
-They’re just going to have a policy and then all the providers in the practice will use the same policy.
+They’re just going to have a policy, and then all the providers in the practice will use the same policy.

-If you had an occurrence-based policy and let’s, just say for claims made, it was 3000 a year.
+If you had an occurrence-based policy, and let’s just say for claims-made, it was 3000 a year.
 Occurrence is a third more, so that would be 4,000 total for occurrence.
-Whereas claims made is 3000 plus usually a 6,000 tail.
-So, if you’re going to stay with an employer for one year, it makes sense to pay the 4,000 for occurrence-based coverage versus 3000 for a policy plus 6,000 for a tail.
+In comparison, claims-made is 3000 plus usually a 6,000 tail insurance.
+So, if you’re going to stay with an employer for one year, it makes sense to pay the 4,000 for occurrence-based coverage versus 3000 for a policy plus 6,000 for tail insurance.
 That’s a $5,000 difference.
-If you’re going to stay with an employer for a very long time, claims made might make more sense.
+If you’re going to stay with an employer for a very long time, claims-made might make more sense.

 You just must do the math and shop for the policies and just see the price differences between the two.
 Dental malpractice insurance is not prohibitively expensive.
-Obviously, some of the subspecialties in surgery and things like that, it’s going to be more, but for the most part, dental malpractice is reasonable.
+Obviously, some of the subspecialties in surgery and things like that it’s going to be more, but for the most part, dental malpractice is reasonable.

 What is Claims Made Insurance for a Dentist?

-What is claims made insurance for a dentist?
+What is claims-made insurance for a dentist?
 Every dentist needs a malpractice policy while they’re practicing.
 And there are two common types of malpractice insurance: claims-made and occurrence-based.
 Claims-made policy means a policy must be in effect when a claim is made.
 If you’re an employee and you leave an employer, there is a gap in between the last patient you see for that employer and then the last day they sue you.
 That’s the statute of limitations.
 And generally, it’s two years in most states; it varies from state to state.
 And there are also exceptions for when minors become adults and that type of thing.

 Now, the main difference between the two is cost.
 An occurrence-based policy is about a third more expensive per year than a claims-made policy.
-And then after a claims-made policy ends and you must purchase tail insurance, tail insurance is about twice what your annual premium was.
+And then, after a claims-made policy ends and you must purchase tail insurance, tail insurance is about twice what your annual premium was.
 So, if you had a $3,000 annual premium and you had to pay for tail insurance under a claims-made policy, it would be a $6,000 payment, depending upon who’s responsible for it, that would have to be paid.
 That’s a one-time payment.
 It doesn’t go on year to year.
 You just pay it all upfront.

-Normally, the employer would require that tail policy would be secured prior to the end of the employment relationship between the two parties.
-If the employer says, it’s your choice as far as what policy you want to use, it will depend on who’s paying for it.
-If the employer says, I don’t care if it’s an occurrence or claims made, we’re going to pay the premiums.
+Normally, the employer would require that the tail insurance policy would be secured prior to the end of the employment relationship between the two parties.
+If the employer says it’s your choice as far as what policy you want to use, it will depend on who’s paying for it.
+If the employer says, I don’t care if it’s an occurrence or claims-made, we’re going to pay the premiums.
 Then obviously, you want an occurrence-based policy because you won’t have to pay for tail.
 Most of the time, you don’t get a choice.
-And most of the time, it is claims made.
+And most of the time, it is claims-made.
 And most of the time, the employer will require the dentist to pay for tail insurance.

 A couple of ways to handle that.
 One, you can negotiate in advance to try to get the employer to cover the cost of tail insurance.
 If they’re unwilling to cover all the costs, one thing that we’ve been successful with is maybe forgiving an amount of it, depending upon how long you’ve been there.
 Let’s say you have a three-year initial term, then we would say, alright, for every year that the dentist stays employed, one-third of that tail cost is then forgiven.

-In that way, you wouldn’t have to pay for tail.
-And then the third way of getting out of having to pay for tail is if your new employer pays for your old tail and that’s called nose coverage.
+In that way, you wouldn’t have to pay for tail insurance.
+And then the third way of getting out of having to pay for tail is if your new employer pays for your old tail insurance, and that’s called nose coverage.
 It’s not prohibitively expensive for most general dentists.
 Obviously, if you get into some subspecialties into surgical specialties, that type of thing, it can be more expensive.
-But it’s not a kind of break the bank type cost.
+But it’s not a kind of break-the-bank type cost.

 You do not want to go on without a tail policy if you have claims-made coverage.
 I have had a few people in the past that just said, you know what, I don’t want to pay the tail costs.
 I’m willing to accept the risk.
-And it just seems like a foolish risk to take $6,000 to cover your tail.
-Whereas a malpractice claim could be many multiples of that potentially.
+And it just seems like a foolish risk to take $6,000 to cover your tail insurance.
+At the same time, a malpractice claim could be many multiples of that potentially.
 Plus, I just would hate to have that kind of hanging over anyone’s head as well.
 Anyway, that’s a little primer for claims to make coverage for a dentist.

-Employment Contract Questions?
+Dental Contract Questions?

-Contract Review, Termination Issues, and more!
+Contract Review, Termination Issues and more!